dbpokorny/autoclave/README.md

 Since it ordinarily runs on a node.js server, there is no need for the student to learn HTML, the DOM, CSS, or any other web technology before diving into JavaScript programming.
+The term *bot code* refers to content the server receives with the intention of compiling it to the sterilized form and executing it inside a <a href="https://nodejs.org/api/vm.html">virtual machine context</a>.

 ## Specification

-JavaScript input code must refrain from using
+Bot code must refrain from using
  - object-oriented features (`new` and `constructor`)
  - exception handling (`throw`, `try`, and `catch`)
  - the slash-delimited regular expression literal syntax (`/[a-zA-Z0-9_]*/`)